kartwal/EventGuide/README.md

 1. Create you own account
 2. Search through provided events
 3. Check event
-    *you can navigate to event place
+    3. you can navigate to event place
-    *you can add event into your calendar
+    3. you can add event into your calendar
-    *you can go to event website
+    3. *you can go to event website
-    *you can invite other app users to particular event *you can sing in this event
+    3. *you can invite other app users to particular event
+    3. *you can sing in this event
 4. Creating events
-    *app gives you ability to creating new event *event MUST be accepted by admin before other users can see it *you have to prepare your own image (or you can link image from your website) *other information which you have to input you can check inside app or in [wiki](https://github.com/kartwal/EventGuide/wiki)
+    4. app gives you ability to creating new event
+    4. event MUST be accepted by admin before other users can see it
+    4. you have to prepare your own image (or you can link image from your website)
+    4. other information which you have to input you can check inside app or in [wiki](https://github.com/kartwal/EventGuide/wiki)

-1. Item 1
-1. Item 2
-1. Item 3
-    1. Item 3a
-    1. Item 3b

 ## Built With